 American College of Cardiology Platinum Performance Award

-ValleyCare Health System is only one of 164 hospitals nationwide to receive the American College of Cardiology Foundation's National Cardiovascular Data Registry ACTION Registry—Get With the Guidelines (GWTG) Platinum Performance Achievement Award for 2012.
+Stanford Health Care - ValleyCare is only one of 164 hospitals nationwide to receive the American College of Cardiology Foundation's National Cardiovascular Data Registry ACTION Registry—Get With the Guidelines (GWTG) Platinum Performance Achievement Award for 2012.
 This is the fifth year in a row ValleyCare has received GWTG recognition for treatment of cardiac patients.

 The award recognizes ValleyCare's commitment and success in implementing a higher standard of care for heart attack patients and signifies that ValleyCare has reached an aggressive goal of treating these patients to levels of care as outlined by the American College of Cardiology/American Heart Association clinical guidelines and recommendations.